lohiya11/rock_paper_scissor/README.md

 # ✊✋✌ Rock Paper Scissors Game

-A simple *Rock Paper Scissors Game* built using *HTML, CSS, and JavaScript*.
+A simple Rock Paper Scissors Game* built using *HTML, CSS, and JavaScript.
 This project is part of my learning journey as a Frontend Developer and demonstrates *DOM manipulation, event handling, and basic game logic.

 ---